mJace/x-k8s/README.md

 # X-K8S - Deploy a Kubernetes Cluster for 5G NFV Cloud

-X-K8S leverags plugins for the better NFV performance in 5G use senario, like CMK (Cpu Manager for Kubernetes),
+X-K8S leverages plugins for the better NFV performance in 5G use senario, like CMK (Cpu Manager for Kubernetes),
 NFD (Node Feature Discovery), intel's userspace-cni-network-plugin, etc.
 And based on the kubespray v2.8.0 as its deploy tool.